 In distributed application architecture, it is always a need for communication between two different applications.
 In Java-based applications, one application communicates with another remote/different application running somewhere else by using a mechanism called RMI architecture.

 RMI stands for Remote Method Invocation.
-It is an API provided by java which allows an object residing in one JVM (Java Virtual Machine) to access or invoke an object running on another JVM.
+It is an API provided by java that allows an object residing in one JVM (Java Virtual Machine) to access or invoke an object running on another JVM.
 The other JVM could be on the same machine or remote machine.
-This is an interesting feature because in real time applications it becomes very easy for Java applications to communicate directly with each other without any external communication mechanism.
+This is an interesting feature because, in real-time applications, it becomes very easy for Java applications to communicate directly with each other without any external communication mechanism.
 Also, it is always a need for secure communication between applications based on distributed application architecture.

 Before we go into detailed architecture, we will understand the basic design of RMI architecture.

 - RMI API is provided in the package java.rmi.
 Let’s introduce two terms for the understanding of RMI design architecture.
-First is the client; the JVM that will call remote object and second is server; the JVM that contains the remote object.
-So, the client will call the server, in this case on the object for method invocation.
+First is the client; the JVM that will call the remote object; second is the server; the JVM contains the remote object.
+So, the client will call the server, in this case, on the object for method invocation.

 - The server will then return the reference of the object to the client.
-The catch here is both the objects i.e. local and remote will appear as a local object on the server.
+The catch here is both the objects, i.e. local and remote, will appear as a local object on the server.
 There will be no differentiation between the two.
 The syntax of the methods of both objects is also the same.
-Therefore, the server JVM acts like normal JVM without knowing of any object whether it is local or remote.
+Therefore, the server JVM acts like a normal JVM without knowing of any object whether it is local or remote.

 - The same object can be both a server and a client.
 The remote objects reference is obtained, and it is used as if it was a local object.
 The RMI infrastructure is responsible for finding the remote object, intercepting method call and processing the remote request remotely.
 The client invokes methods on the object only after obtaining a reference to a remote object.